YaleSTC/android_testing_training/README.md

    Of course, this example is silly but the problem is that one cannot simply mock the return value of `getInt()` without changing the code.
 This is one of the reasons static functions that are relevant to general logic of code are [considered harmful](https://testing.googleblog.com/2008/12/static-methods-are-death-to-testability.html), "bad taste" and in general an "anti-pattern."

    Even so, sometimes we HAVE TO test such functions (for instance when we are dealing with legacy code that we don't want to refactor).
-To circumvent this problem, I will in general discourage you from writting static methods, but sometimes it is necesary (for instance when a 3rd party library uses such).
+To circumvent this problem, I will in general discourage you from writing static methods, but sometimes it is necessary (for instance when a 3rd party library uses such).
 We will deal with those using [PowerMockito](https://github.com/powermock/powermock/wiki/MockitoUsage) with simple code usage shown [here](http://stackoverflow.com/questions/21105403/mocking-static-methods-with-mockito).
 We will not exercise this now since this will come up very rarely and we will tackle these problems as they appear.

 SOLUTION: `Testing` branch.